A room with a view

 This stunning view!
 There are even binoculars provided to look out to sea.
 There’s a path which takes you down to the water past the Highland cows, where will you find a rocky beach and boathouse with a small sandy beach a little further walk away.
 Don’t worry if you can’t get the Master Room as all 25 bedrooms have sea-views!

-Well-equipped en-suite with a huge bath and shower, toiletries and his n’ hers robes.
+A well-equipped en-suite with a huge bath and shower, toiletries and his n’ hers robes.

 Tidy and well maintained interior staircase and hallways.